Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:nonasymRAC

 \subsection{Encoding and Decoding}

-\textbf{Encoding}: In our encoding strategy, rather than adapting the codebook to the estimate of the number of active transmitters at the receiver, we generate codewords with length $n_K$, the largest possible decoding time for an epoch.
-By the time $n_k < n_K$, each active transmitter will have transmitted a sub-codeword of length $n_k$.
-If decoding happens at time $n_k$, the rest of the codeword is not used.
-We generate $M$ length-$n_K$ i.i.d. codewords according to some distribution $P_{\vX}$.
-In other words, the encoding function has the distribution
+\textbf{Encoding}: Recall that $n_K$ is the largest decoding time.
+In our encoding strategy, rather than adapting the codebook to the estimate of the number of active transmitters at the receiver, we generate codewords with length $n_K$.
+Each active transmitter transmits one symbol of its message codeword at each time step until the decoder signals at time $n_k \in \{n_0, \dots, n_K\}$ that it is able to decode.
+If decoding happens at time $n_k$, only the initial sub-codeword of length $n_k$ is used.